maxfrigge/arnie/README.md

 # KOA Arnie

-**A real action hero backends - inspired by [CerebralJS](http://www.cerebraljs.com/)**
+**A real action hero for backends - heavily inspired by [CerebralJS](http://www.cerebraljs.com/)**

-It's currently compatible with Koa2 only!
+It's meant to be used with Koa2, but the core will work without it.

 Arnie sits restless and wants action!
-Actions are structured in chains and you compose them like legos to make things happen.
-Here is what an action chain looks like.
+Actions are structured in tasks and you compose them like legos to make things happen.
+Here is what a  task looks like.

 ```javascript
 const getWishlist [